The view today, May 24, 2012, 11:00 ... not exactly a view, more a perspective (see the post "Touring Phuket" below)

 Pure speculation (Swiss for beginners)

 Philipp Hildebrand, the CEO of the Swiss National Bank, had traded on the foreign exchange markets a few days before his bank had forced a peg of the Swiss Frank with the EUR that would guarantee an enormous profit to himself personally.
 No, wrong.
-It turns out, it was only his wife Kashya (nice name, boobs, attractive, a former porn star perhaps, no, just a former foreign exchange (FOREX) trader, owning an art gallery now, tasteful art, not the shit the Occupy WallStreet socialists would buy, or couldn't because they are too poor), Kashya, who knew nothing of her husband's plans to peg the Swiss Frank to the EUR at 1.20, and who, by exchanging enormous amounts of Swiss Franc at the right time, would make an enormous trading profit.
+It turns out, it was only his wife Kashya --- nice name, boobs, attractive, a former model perhaps, no, just a former foreign exchange (FOREX) trader, running an art gallery now, Kashya, who knew nothing of her husband's plans to peg the Swiss Frank to the EUR at 1.20, and who, by exchanging enormous amounts of Swiss Franc at the right time, would make an enormous trading profit.
 Note that we don't use the word "speculation", the word "speculation" has been defenestrated, even here in France it's "trading" now (imagine the French pronunciation), since "speculation" triggers the wrong instincts --- instincts that were already abrogated by Queen Victoria, her of the Victorian age, the woman who famously informed her cabinet that a "wife knows everything her husband knows."
-So it was only Kashya, and it was only a matter of convenience that she did use her husband's account since the poor thing did not have a trading account in her own name, but it's clear that it was her, and not Hildebrand, who did the trade, since she, as a FOREX trader, obviously knew the future.
+So it was only Kashya, and it was only a matter of convenience that she did use her husband's account since the poor thing did not have a trading account in her own name, but it's clear that it was her, and not Hildebrand, who did the trade, since she, as a FOREX trader, knows the future.

 Kashya and Philipp Hildebrand, note the plant in the background